achoung/notes-app/README.md

 Integration Tests - Cypress

--   Tests would log into the note app using fixtures to stub api requests
+-   Tests would log into the note app using JSON fixtures to stub api requests and test CRUD UX flows
+-   TBD if I have enough time to get to this

+Unit Tests - Jest

+-   Test implementation functions using mocks if necssary
+-   TBD if I have enough time to get to this